yavuzff/scalable-multimodal-similarity-search/README.md

 This project has been developed as part of a dissertation for the Part II Computer Science course at the University of Cambridge.
 It provides a multimodal similarity search framework for entities consisting of multiple modalities (e.g., text, image, audio and video).
 A C++ multi-vector indexing library is provided for efficient indexing and searching, with Python bindings exposing it as a Python module.
-The library can be used standalone, or as part of a larger framework, which we provide visual demonstrations for.
+The library can be used standalone or as part of a larger framework, for which we provide visual demonstrations.

 ## Prerequisites